-A copyright is a form of intellectual property right (IPR) granted to the original creators of literary, dramatic and artistic works.
+A copyright is a form of intellectual property right (IPR) granted to the original creators of literary, dramatic, and artistic works.
 The original work, upon creation, is said to have acquired copyright, but the registration of the same confers many advantages.
-The registration offers monopoly to the owner of the original creation i.e. he can distribute, use, produce or replicate / reproduce his work and prohibits others from copying or commercially using the original works, without the permission of the owner.
+The registration offers a monopoly to the owner of the original creation i.e. he can distribute, use, produce or replicate/reproduce his work, and prohibits others from copying or commercially using the original works, without the permission of the owner.
 Further, the registration certificated and the details associated with it can serve as prima facie evidence in a court of law.

 The protection terms for copyrights vary from geography to geography and the default length of copyright is the lifetime of the author plus either 50 or 70 years depending upon the geography.
 Examples of copyright include